nyangweso-rodgers/data-analytics/04-analytics-with-python/02-machine-learning/02-machine-learning-algorithms/02-unsupervised-learning/01-clustering-algorithms/Readme.md

 # Introduction to Clustering Algorithms

+- Clustering models aim to group data into distinct “clusters” or groups.
 - In **clustering**, we do not have a target to predict.
 We look at the data and then try to club similar observations and form different groups.
 Hence it is an **unsupervised learning** problem.

 # Properties of Clusters